Hello there!

 • miniOrange Identity Platform Admin Handbook: Radius Attributes Details

-• Next, navigate to Policies and click Add Policy.
-Provide the policy details: miniOrange Identity Platform Admin Handbook: Go to Policies, and click Add Policy
+• Next, click on Policies tab. miniOrange Identity Platform Admin Handbook: Go to Policies, and click Add Policy

-• miniOrange Identity Platform Admin Handbook: Enter the Login Policy details
+• miniOrange Identity Platform Admin Handbook: Under the Add Login Policy, provide the details

-• Once all the above-mentioned details are included, press the Submit button.
+• Once all the above-mentioned details are included, press the Save button.
 The new policy will appear in the list.

 • miniOrange Identity Platform Admin Handbook: Policy was successfully added